 Vestibular disease can be caused by ear infections, exposure to toxins or drugs, stroke, trauma, injury, tumors, or hypothyroidism.
-Certain breeds of cats have been associated with a hereditary form of vestibular disease and the disease has been found present from birth as a congenital defect for both cats and dogs.
-If the veterinarian cannot find a diagnosis, the disease is categorized as an idiopathic vestibular syndrome.
+Certain breeds of cats have been associated with a hereditary form of the vestibular disease and the disease has been found present from birth as a congenital defect for both cats and dogs.
+If the veterinarian cannot find a diagnosis, the disease is categorized as idiopathic vestibular syndrome.
 Older animals are more likely to be affected by it.

 How is vestibular disease a neurological disorder?

 Vestibular diseases are the result of a problem with the nervous system, so it is categorized as a neurological disorder.
 Either there is a problem with the nerves in the inner ear, the peripheral system, or with the central system, the brainstem.
-If the issue originates from the brainstem, the animal could suffering from or at risk of encephalitis, also known as inflammation of the brain.
-This is a life-threatening disease that needs immediate treatment, so it’s important to see a vet as soon as possible for proper diagnosis.
+If the issue originates from the brainstem, the animal could be suffering from or be at risk of encephalitis, also known as inflammation of the brain.
+This is a life-threatening disease that needs immediate treatment, so it’s important to see a vet as soon as possible for a proper diagnosis.

 How can I treat my pet’s vestibular disease?